balucsb/SE-ProjectEduBridge/groupfile.md

 // File: parentTips.js

-// Tips for parents to guide their children const parentTips = [
+const parentTips = [
   "Encourage your child to finish one lesson at a time.", "Spend time playing mini-games together.",